Did you know you can make homemade ice cream in a bag in less than 10 minutes with just milk, salt and ice?

 This easy kitchen science experiment involves lots of interesting chemistry and you end up with a great tasting dessert at the end!

 Ice cream is made up of droplets of fat from milk jumbled up with millions of tiny crystals of ice and pockets of air.

 We’re going to use the freezing power of salt and ice to create ice crystals in milk without a freezer!

 Homemade Ice Cream In A Bag

 A large bag of ice

 A tablespoon sugar and a tea spoon vanilla essence – optional

-Pour about a cup of milk into a ziploc bag, add the sugar and vanilla essence ( or just use flavoured milk ).
-Make sure this bag is properly sealed.
+Pour about a cup of milk into a ziploc bag.
+Add the sugar and vanilla essence ( or just use flavoured milk ).
+Make sure the bag is properly sealed.